-The Merit Board was informed of the annual ethics training for board members and University System staff and were updated on the progress in the review of exemption procedures.
-The Merit Board heard various reports, including those from Tom Morelock, Executive Director, regarding other agency business activities, and the Human Resources Directors Advisory Committee meeting; Mary Follmer, Assistant Director, on various legal matters; and Barney Bryson, Chair of the State Universities Civil Service Advisory Committee, on committee activities.
+The Merit Board was updated on the status of the new Exemption Procedures Manual and the Public Officials Errors and Omissions Insurance Policy.

+The Merit Board heard various reports, including those from Tom Morelock, Executive Director, regarding other agency business activities and the Human Resources Directors Advisory Committee meeting; Marc Strauss, Merit Board Chair, on the Administrative Advisory Committee meeting held on August 12, 2008; Mary Follmer, Assistant Director, on various legal matters; and Barney Bryson, Chair of the State Universities Civil Service Advisory Committee, on committee activities.

-November 7, 2007 Meeting
+November 12, 2008 Meeting